-Since finding a block by yourself takes time (even with high-end hardware), most people join or create pools that do this for everyone on their team, so it gets split up among everyone who contribute processing power.
-If you want to start mining bitcoin, then getting start with a pool miner would be the best option for you to choose what fits best according to what equipment you have.
+Since finding a block by yourself takes time (even with high-end hardware), most people join or create pools that do this for everyone on their team, so it gets split up among everyone who contributes processing power.
+If you want to start mining bitcoin, then getting started with a pool miner would be the best option for you to choose what fits best according to what equipment you have.

 Is Bitcoin mining worth going for?

 Making money mining bitcoins is a challenging task.
 You have to invest heavily to purchase the equipment.
 And also pay for electricity bills since it requires a lot of power consumption.
 Since Bitcoin prices are very volatile, you can check your earnings based on what price you invested, which gives us direct profit or loss on what we put into this kind of business, so compare how many payments you get with what cost you incur.
 However, this method takes time before one gets any results, but it is still worth doing because if everything goes well, then there will be a big reward that makes all efforts earned fruitfully.

 Bitcoin mining is an interesting activity that can help you earn money.
 But it also needs time and effort to ensure what goes along with this kind of business.